excellalabs/unanet-summarizer/README.md

 ### How to test locally

-* `npm run serve` allows you to view a bookmarklet for debug that you drag to your bookmarks bar
+* `npm start` allows you to view a bookmarklet for debug that you drag to your bookmarks bar
 * open unanet
 * edit a timesheet
 * click the debug bookmarklet